 Step 4.
 Decision to use a Community Power as an Empowered Community (21 Days from the Conclusion of the Community Forum)

 If four or more Decisional Participants support and no more than one objects within the 21-day period, the Empowered Community will use its power.
-The community will also publish an explanation of why it has chosen to do so.
+The Empowered Community will also publish an explanation of why it has chosen to do so.
 The published explanation can reflect the variety of underlying reasons.
-In a situation where the GAC may not participate as a Decisional Participant because the Community Power is proposed to be used to challenge the Board’s implementation of GAC advice and the threshold is set at four in support, the power will still be validly exercised if three are in support and no more than one objects.
+In a situation where the GAC may not participate as a Decisional Participant because the Community Power is proposed to be used to challenge the Board’s implementation of GAC consensus advice and the threshold is set at four in support, the power will still be validly exercised if three are in support and no more than one objects.

 If the proposal to use a Community Power as the Empowered Community does not meet the required thresholds during the 21-day period, the escalation process terminates.